 It then fetches the person to delete the score for based on the target index.

-It also retrieves the currently selected exam from the Model
+It also retrieves the currently selected exam from the Model.

-It removes the score for the selected exam in the person's existing scores
+It removes the score for the selected exam in the person's existing scores hashmap using the removeExamScoreFromPerson method in Model.

-command lets users import exam scores corresponding to existing exams and persons from a CSV file.
+importExamScoresThe importExamScores command lets users import exam scores corresponding to existing exams and persons from a CSV file.

-to tokenize the input string, extracting the file path of the CSV file to be imported.
+The ImportExamScoresParser class is responsible for parsing the user input.
+It uses the ArgumentTokenizer to tokenize the input string, extracting the file path of the CSV file to be imported.

 Parsing CSV File

-class reads the CSV file with the given file path.
+The ImportExamScoresCommand class reads the CSV file with the given file path.

-The CSV file is parsed with the OpenCSV
+The CSV file is parsed with the OpenCSV library and a List<String[]> is created, with each String[] representing a row in the CSV file.

 File Validation

-score is created.
+After parsing, a mapping of Exam objects to an inner mapping of an email string to a Double score is created.
 This mapping is used to validate the data in the CSV file.

 If the file is invalid, an error message is returned.